Zlatoust city, Russia

 Zlatoust city map of Russia

-Zlatoust received its name after iron-making plant founded in 1754 by manufacturers from Tula - I.P. and V.M.
-Mosolovs.
-The first contract signed in 1751 said that “the plant should be named as Zlatoustovsky”.
+Zlatoust received its name after an iron-making plant founded by I.P. and V.M.
+Mosolovs, the manufacturers from Tula, in 1754.
+The first contract, signed in 1751, said that “the plant should be named Zlatoustovsky”.

-Evidently the name was linked with the name of Byzantine religious preacher John Zlatoust (about 350-407), but the motives for choosing that name are not clear.
-According to one point of view this is due to the date when the contract of 1751 was signed - on the eve John Zlatoust’s day (November 13), according to another - because the image of John Zlatoust was the family icon of the Mosolovs.
+Evidently the name was associated with the name of the Byzantine religious preacher John Zlatoust (John Chrysostom), but the motives for choosing this name are still not clear.
+According to one view this was due to the date when the contract of 1751 was signed - on the eve of John Zlatoust’s day (November 13), according to another view - because the image of John Zlatoust was the family icon of the Mosolovs.

-On a lot of Ivan Bushuyev’s engravings there was a horse with wings (“krylo” in Russian) and that’s why Ivan’s nickname was Krylatko.
-Since that time a horse appeared on Zlatoust coat-of-arms.
+In the early 19th century, Zlatoust became the center of decorative engraving on metal.
+Ivan Bushuyev and Ivan Boyarshinov were the founders of decorative metal-working.
+A lot of Ivan Bushuyev’s engravings had an image of a horse with wings (“krylo” in Russian) and that’s why Ivan’s nickname was Krylatko.
+From that time, a winged horse appeared on the emblem of Zlatoust.

-In 1865, Ufimskaya gubernia was formed and Zlatoust received the status of town and became the administrative center of newly formed Zlatoustovsky uyezd (district).
+In 1865, Ufimskaya gubernia was formed.
+Zlatoust became a town and an administrative center of the newly formed Zlatoustovsky uyezd (district).
 It was the second town after Ufa in its importance and population.

-From the mid 1920s, in the city there was rapid industrial and civil construction.
-In 1929, Zlatoust town hospital was put into operation, it was the largest hospital in the Urals at that time.
-Zlatoust was developing as a metallurgy center.
-In 1934, Chelyabinsk oblast (region) was formed and Zlatoust became its part.
+From the mid 1920s, the city experienced a stage of rapid industrial and civil construction.
+In 1929, Zlatoust hospital was opened.
+It was the largest hospital in the Urals at that time.
+The town was developing as a metallurgy center.
+In 1934, the Chelyabinsk oblast (region) was formed and Zlatoust became its part.

-After the World War II, Zlatoust developed as a metallurgy and machine-building center, the city grew and its population grew twice.
-New industrial plants were constructed - a sewing factory and a watch-making plant.
+After the Second World War, Zlatoust developed as a metallurgy and machine-building center, the city’s population grew twice.
+New industrial plants were constructed - a garment factory and a watch factory.

 Zlatoust views